Step Up And Step Down Transformers & Their Uses!

 How Does A Step-Up Transformer Increase Voltage?

-In a step-up transformer, the secondary coil has more turns than the primary coil.
-As a result, when the magnetic field induces a voltage in the secondary coil, the voltage is proportionally increased based on the ratio of the number of turns between the coils.
+• Step-up Transformer: The secondary coil has more turns than the primary coil.
+This means the induced voltage in the secondary coil will be higher, based on the ratio of turns between the coils.

-In summary, the step-up transformer utilizes the principle of electromagnetic induction and the relative difference in the number of turns between the primary and secondary coils to increase the voltage of the alternating current passing through it.
+In simple terms, a step-up transformer uses electromagnetic induction and the difference in coil turns to boost the voltage of the AC passing through it.

 Does Step-Up Transformer Increase The Power?